-The Mantra R11 has been designed with 2 rows of lines A & B. C lines are no longer necessary; they only create drag.
+The Mantra R12 has been designed with 2 rows of lines A & B.

 Each riser has a set of trimmers, these are used to slow the wing in thermals and to optimise the trim speed.

 7 Total Weight in flight